zmike808/rtorrent-ps-ch/README.rst

 UI changes
 ----------

-It includes the following changes on `extended canvas <docs/Manual.rst#extended-canvas-explained>`_:
+It includes the following changes on the fully customizable `extended canvas <docs/Manual.rst#extended-canvas-explained>`_:

 ====  ========================================
  ⊘    Throttle (none = global throttle, ∞ = NULL throttle, otherwise the first letter of the throttle name)